up

 Rental Assistance Program (RAP)

-The Rental Assistance Program (RAP) provides a subsidy to individuals and families at risk of or currently experiencing homelessness.
-The target population for this program are seniors, people with disabilities, and others on a fixed income.
-Monthly assistance is provided, and renewable every 12 months to bridge the gap between income and housing costs.
+- The Rental Assistance Program (RAP) provides a subsidy to individuals and families at risk of or currently experiencing homelessness.
+The target population for this program are seniors, people with disabilities, and others on fixed income.
+Monthly assistance is provided, and renewable every 12 months to bridge the gap between available income and housing costs.

 Office of Home Energy Programs (OHEP)

-The Office of Home Energy Programs (OHEP) provides households with limited income annual credits towards their electric and gas/fuel bills to ensure the lights stay on.
+- The Office of Home Energy Programs (OHEP) provides households with limited income annual credits towards their electric and gas/fuel bills to ensure the lights stay on.
 Additional grants are available to assist households with a utility disconnect notice.
-OHEP is also currently administering the Low-Income Household Water Assistance Program (LIHWAP) - a time limited water assistance program funded through federal COVID relief funds.
+OHEP is also currently administering the Low-Income Household Water Assistance Program (LIHWAP) - a time limited water assistance program funded through federal Covid relief funds.

 Housing Opportunities Commission (HOC)